Fritz Duquesne: First World War

-After meeting a German-American industrialist in the Midwest around 1914, Duquesne became a German spy.
+After meeting a German-American industrialist in the Midwest around 1914, Duquesne became a spy for Imperial Germany.
 He was sent to Brazil as "Frederick Fredericks" under the disguise of "doing scientific research on rubber plants".
-As an agent for Naval Intelligence in South America, he was assigned to disrupt commercial traffic to countries at war with Germany.
-Duquesne received and delivered communiques through German embassies, and he was responsible for numerous explosions on British merchant ships.
-From his base in Bahia, Brazil, he planted time bombs disguised as cases of mineral samples on British ships and he was credited with sinking 22 ships; among them were the Salvador and the Pembrokeshire.
+As an agent for German naval intelligence in South America, he was assigned to disrupt commercial traffic to countries at war with Germany.
+Duquesne received and delivered communiques through German embassies, and he was responsible for numerous bombings of British merchant ships.
+From his base in Bahia, he planted time bombs disguised as cases of mineral samples on British ships and he was credited with sinking twenty-two of them; among them were the Salvador and the Pembrokeshire.
 Additionally, one of his bombs killed three British sailors and nearly sank the SS Tennyson in February 1916, and another started a fire on the Vauban.

-After bombing the Tennyson, MI5 (British intelligence) operating in Brazil arrested an accomplice named Bauer who identified Duquesne as both the perpetrator of the crime and the ring leader.
+After bombing Tennyson, MI5 (British intelligence) operating in Brazil arrested an accomplice named Bauer who identified Duquesne as both the perpetrator of the crime and the ringleader.
 Bauer further revealed that Duquesne was operating under his own name and two aliases, George Fordam and Piet Niacud.
 Niacud is the pronunciation of Duquesne reversed.
-MI5 confirmed that Duquesne was "a German intelligence officer ... involved in a series of acts of sabotage against British shipping in South American waters during the war".
+British intelligence confirmed that Duquesne was "a German intelligence officer ... involved in a series of acts of sabotage against British shipping in South American waters during the war".
 His cover now blown, Duquesne moved to Buenos Aires, Argentina, and several weeks later placed an article in a newspaper reporting his own death in Bolivia at the hands of Amazonian natives.

 Duquesne evaded British intelligence in South America and returned to New York around May 1916.
-Using the aliases George Fordam and Frederick Fredericks, he had taken out insurance policies for the cargo he shipped and he now filed claims for the "films" and "mineral samples" lost with the ships he sank off the coast of Brazil, including the British steamship Tennyson.
-The insurance companies were reluctant to pay and began their own investigations which would go on for another year.
+Using the aliases George Fordam and Frederick Fredericks, he had taken out insurance policies for the cargo he shipped and he now filed claims for the "films" and "mineral samples" lost with the ships he sank off the coast of Brazil, including Tennyson.
+The insurance companies were reluctant to pay and began their own investigations, which would go on for another year.